Available in our Shaker Heights store only!

-- On-bike evaluation, starting at the foot/pedal interface and moving up through the kinetic chain making changes to position and components achieve rider goals.
+- On-bike evaluation, starting at the foot/pedal interface and moving up through the kinetic chain making changes to position and components to achieve rider goals.

-- Full documentation including before/after photos and positional records.
+- Full documentation of positional records.

 - Follow-up session within three months for re-evaluation and any necessary adjustments if needed.